slacgismo/gismo-cloud-deploy/README.md

 ##### resume_from_existing

-If the cloud resources had been created previously, an history record will be stored in `create_resource_history` folder.
-You can select `resume_from_existing` to resume prvious cloud resources without waiting a long time to create generate new cloud resources.
+If the programs previously created cloud resources, a history record is stored in the `create_resource_history` folder.
+You can select `resume_from_existing` to resume previous cloud resources without waiting a long time to create new cloud resources.

 ##### cleanup_cloud_resources